1995–96 NHL season: Highlights

-The Detroit Red Wings enjoyed a spectacular season, having finished the year as the Western Conferences's top seed with 131 points, and at the time second only to the 1976–77 Montreal Canadiens, and setting the NHL record for most wins ever in the regular season (62).
+The Detroit Red Wings enjoyed a spectacular season, having finished the year as the Western Conference's top seed with 131 points, and at the time second only to the 1976–77 Montreal Canadiens, and setting the NHL record for most wins ever in the regular season (62).
 Neither mark was eclipsed until 27 years later, when the Boston Bruins achieved a record-breaking 65 wins and 135 points in the 2022–23 season.
 However, the Wings fell to the future Stanley Cup champion Avalanche in the 1996 Western Conference Finals, the sixth game of which marked the beginning of the heated Detroit-Colorado rivalry, which would last for years to come.
 The New Jersey Devils became the first team since the 1969–70 Montreal Canadiens to miss the playoffs after winning the Stanley Cup during the previous season.

-Four teams allowed 300 or more goals in 1995-96.
-A total of three would do so from 1996-97 through 2003-04.
+Four teams allowed 300 or more goals in 1995–96.
+A total of three would do so from 1996–97 through 2003–04.